 The chicken is tossed with flour and Moroccan spices prior to being seared in the bottom of a hot pressure cooker (or Dutch oven).

-I use a Fagor brand pressure cooker and a Martha Stewart Dutch Oven (you can find both on my Kitchen Stuff page).
+I use a Fagor brand pressure cooker and a Martha Stewart Dutch Oven.

 The chicken comes out of the pot, and the ginger, onions, and garlic go in.
 The pot gets de-glazed with broth before the apricots and tomatoes are added, then the chicken pieces find their way back into the mix.